 I develop a quantitative model of multi-plant oligopolists where each firm decides where to locate the set of plants and how to serve each market, taking into account cannibalization across its own plants as well as competition with others.
 In contrast to canonical trade models with multinational firms where neither spatial interdependency of decisions nor oligopoly is considered, I advance the existing research by allowing for interdependent entry, oligopolistic rivalry and variable markups.
-Despite having a high-dimensional discrete choice problem, I provide a toolkit to tractably estimate the model in a three-step procedure, leveraging the gravity-type regressions, the analytical expression for market price derived from the model, and the solution algorithm for a combinatorial problem when the location game is submodular.
-As an application I estimate the model for the cement industry in the US and Canada.
-Counterfactual experiments quantify firm-level responses to changes in environmental, trade and competition policies and highlight welfare implications of having multi-plant production.
+Despite having a high-dimensional discrete choice problem, I provide an estimation toolkit for the model in a three-step procedure, leveraging the gravity-type regressions, the analytical expression for market price given the spatial distribution of plants, and the solution algorithm for a combinatorial problem when the location game is submodular.
+I present simulation-based evidence to show that neglecting interdependencies among plant locations within a multi-plant firm introduces quantitatively relevant differences in estimation.

 One of the central questions revolving multinational firm theory is whether firms choose to internalize or engage in arm’s length licensing when entering a foreign market.
 Decisions on firm boundaries become more complicated when firms carry more than one brand and multiple stages of operation before reaching consumers.
 This paper compares two approaches in the literature concerning a multinational firm’s organization of foreign operation, namely the transaction-cost theory and property-rights theory.
 The two differ in whether efficiency losses from incomplete contracts are endogenous and whether they are of the same nature even for integrated relationships.
 Two models yield opposite predictions which open the door for empirical investigation that I test using a unique brand-market level data in the beer industry.
 I empirically characterize the optimal allocation of ownership rights by brand quality, contractual environment, market size, competition structure, and the existed band portfolio of the licensor and licensee.
 Results support the property-right theory for beer companies.
 I also overcome the data limitation on licensing agreements and develop an innovative way to infer contractual relationship by combining brands’ ownership information at the national and global level.